websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

-`sources:` rules apply to files in these project folders.
+`sources:` Rules apply to files in these project folders.
 Folders can be nested (e.g. `/src/main/resources/`) and must be written using POSIX path separators (i.e. use `/` instead of `\` on Win32 systems).
 Note that rules are automatically applied to package dependency files of the project.

-An example configuration is shown below:
+Here's an example configuration:

 ```json
 {